OpenRoberta/openroberta-lab/Docker/_README.md

 ```

 * `cleanup-temp-user-dirs`: usually called from cron.
 It takes a server name and runs a shell in the corresponding container, that will remove temporary
   old data allocated by the cross compiler.
-IKt is assumed, that temporary data is garbabge one day after their creation.
+It is assumed, that these crosscompiler-allocated files are used not longer than one day after their creation.
   Use `crontab -e` to add the following line to the crontab to remove garbage every night 20 minutes after 2:

 ```bash